 Cover the wire and the bottom of the leaf with floral tape.
 Pull the floral tape slightly as you wrap to activate the adhesive.

-When you have the leaves all in place, use small drops of hot glue to keep the leaves on your wreath in place.
+When you have the leaves all in place, use small drops of hot glue to keep them where they belong.

 And that’s it!
 Hang your new wreath up and enjoy!